 About the Children

-The Ministry of Justice is the central adoption authority in Bulgaria, and it maintains a registry of older adoptable children and adoptable children with moderate to severe special needs.
+The Ministry of Justice is the central adoption authority in Bulgaria.
 Carolina Adoption Services regularly receives files of waiting children from our in-country partners.
 We advocate for these children through our Waiting Child Photolisting.

 About Bulgaria Adoption with Carolina Adoption Services